stivenramireza/vuejs-calendar/README.md

 # Vue.js Calendar

-Vue.js Calendar with Firebase and Vuetify.
+Vue.js calendar with Firebase and Vuetify.